 Reformer fit just fine.
 It explained why my blood boils when I see unjust actions, and why I’ve been a “flag-raiser” and the one to point out if something’s not right all my life.

 Embracing my Type 1, Wing 2

 As a type 1w2, I love to lead and organize people.
 But I’m the mentor and a buddy.
 I’d rather lead from the side rather the front.
 I’m quick to take the wheel and steer the ship if there’s a gap.
 But I’m also quick to turn it over if someone else wants a turn, or if someone with a stronger personality shows up.

 Knowing this about myself has brought a lot of clarity, peace and freedom in roles I do and don’t take on.

-I’ve learned that, for me, the enneagram's wisdom and insights ring true.
+I’ve learned that, for me, the enneagram's insights ring true.
 As a type 1, I tend to:

 - Look for the right answer - and do things the right way. (no wonder I love baking)